-- Create the meeting in the ISO Meetings as “Virtual”.
+- Create the meeting in the Meetings application as “Virtual”.
 Please note that meeting notice periods have been shortened temporarily following TMB resolution 32/2020.
 When meeting details are finalized, don't forget to 'Confirm' the meeting to enable registration.

 - Circulate the meeting agenda, keeping in mind the following:

-Add a link to the virtual meeting on ISO Meetings.
+Add a link to the virtual meeting on Meetings.
 Also note meeting details shall not be shared with ineligible participants.

 List all items for discussion/decision and appropriate time dedicated for each item.